lurulu156/restaurant-list-DB/README.md

 ```bash
   npm install
 ```
+4. After the installation, prepare your own MongoDB link: MONGODB_URI
-4. After the installation, input:
+5. After the installation, input:
 ```bash
   npm run start
 ```
-5. If you see below message, it means it's running successfully.
+6. If you see below message, it means it's running successfully.
 And just type the URL into the browser.
 ```bash
   Express is listening on http://localhost:3000
 ```
-6. Exist it by :
+7. Exist it by :
 ```bash
    ctrl + c
 ```